What are impacted wisdom teeth?

 We find that two to four days is often enough recovery time for our wisdom teeth patients before they can get back to their normal daily activities and routines.
 Always follow your pre- and post-surgical instructions to help make your recovery go as smoothly as possible.
 Your surgeon may prescribe medication to help with any post-surgical discomfort you may have.
 However, we find that over-the-counter pain medication often keeps our patients comfortable.
 Please visit our oral surgery page to learn how to prepare for your upcoming oral surgery procedure, including recovery.

 Our staff is here to answer any questions you may have or to schedule your consultation with Dr. Baker or Dr. Jepsen to discuss your individual case, so please feel free to contact us at your convenience.
 Drs.
-Baker and Jepsen are experts in wisdom teeth extraction procedures for patients of all ages at our welcoming practice locations in Pocatello, Blackfoot, and Preston.
+Baker and Jepsen are experts in wisdom teeth extraction procedures for patients of all ages at our welcoming practice locations in Pocatello and Blackfoot.

 If you are uneasy about receiving oral surgery to remove your wisdom teeth, it may help you feel more at ease about your procedure to check out some of the personal stories of our wisdom teeth patients.